-Although Johnson Hardwood Public House flooring is not susceptible to damage from moisture, excessive subfloor moisture is an ideal breeding ground for mold, mildew, and fungus-all of which can contribute to an unhealthy indoor living environment.
-Use of a suitable vapor barrier (i.e., 6mil poly sheeting) is required.
+Although Johnson Hardwood Cellar House flooring is resistant to topical moisture, it is not a moisture barrier.
+Excessive subfloor moisture is an ideal breeding ground for mold, mildew, and fungus-all of which can contribute to an unhealthy indoor living environment.
+Use of a suitable vapor barrier (i.e., 6 mil poly sheeting) is required over the surface of a concrete slab.

 - a.
 Concrete slab construction shall be in accordance with industry standards for specification related to concrete mix design, curing methods and drying times to prevent moisture problems. - b.
-On-grade and below-grade slabs should be installed with a suitable vapor retarder directly underneath the concrete slab. - c.
+On-grade and below-grade slabs should be installed with a suitable vapor barrier directly underneath the concrete slab. - c.
 New concrete shall be properly cured and dried prior to the installation of floor covering.
 Curing agents, surface hardeners and other membranes or compounds shall be mechanically removed immediately after initial cure to allow the slab to properly dry before installation.
 Approximately 30 days per 1" of slab thickness. - d.
 Concrete substrates should be properly prepared according to ASTM F710-11, Preparing Concrete Floors to Receive Resilient Flooring. - e.
-All concrete substrates regardless of grade or age of slab, must be properly tested using one of the methods outlined below for warranty to apply.
+All concrete substrates regardless of grade or age of slab must be properly tested for warranty to apply.
 Acceptable test method is the ASTM F 2170 In Situ Relative Humidity.
 Testing shall be conducted according to the relevant ASTM documentation and instructions of the manufacturer of the testing equipment.
-Consult Johnson Hardwood Technical support for RH values greater than 80%. - f.
+Consult Johnson Hardwood Technical support for RH values greater than 75%. - f.
 Concrete Alkalinity / pH Test shall be conducted in accordance with ASTM standards.
 Acceptable level of pH in the substrate is 7.